Quantization of Scalar Field Theory with Internal Symmetry: Abstract

 \section{Abstract}

-We consider simple theoretical model of scalar fields in one spatial dimension with an internal symmetry.
-We use the Schr\"{o}dinger picture to describe the quantum properties of localized solutions.
-Making use of collective coordinates method allows to develop a perturbation theory, which exactly describes symmetry properties of theory.
-As examples the $U(1)$ and $SU(2)$ symmetries are analyzed and dependence of the energy of quantum levels on quantum numbers caused by corresponding symmetries is obtained. \\
+A simple theoretical model of scalar fields in one spatial dimension with internal symmetry is considered.
+Assuming the existence of localized classical field configurations, the Schr\"{o}dinger picture is used to describe their quantum properties.
+Using the collective coordinates method for the Schr\"{o}dinger equation allows the development of a perturbation theory that accurately describes the symmetry properties of the theory.
+As examples, the symmetries $U(1)$ and $SU (2)$ are analyzed and the discreteness of the energy of bound states is shown as a result of the symmetry of the theory. \\